Find out when transactions involving land and buildings are exempt from VAT.

 |Leasing and letting of moorings||generally standard-rated

-moorings for houseboats may qualify for exemption, see VAT treatment of caravans and houseboats (Notice 701/20)
+moorings for houseboats may qualify for exemption, see Caravans and houseboats (VAT Notice 701/20)

-if the mooring charge is for a qualifying ship the supply may be zero-rated, see Ships, aircraft and associated services (Notice 744C)
+if the mooring charge is for a qualifying ship the supply may be zero-rated, see Ships, aircraft and associated services (VAT Notice 744C)

 a qualifying ship is a ship of a gross tonnage of not less than 15 tonnes which is neither designed nor adapted for use for recreation or pleasure